jwakely/CppPerformanceBenchmarks/README.txt

 the performance of the code they generate, or the libraries they supply.

-To help developers understand the performance impact of using different data types, operations, and C++ langugage features with their target compilers and OSes.
+To help developers understand the performance impact of using different data types, operations, and C++ language features with their target compilers and OSes.

 /******************************************************************************/